-- It is simply wrong to suggest that Judge Bork's appointment would change the balance of the Court.
+- Judge Bork's appointment would not change the balance of the Supreme Court.
 His opinions on the Court of Appeals-of which, as previously noted, not one has been reversed-are thoroughly in the mainstream.
-His case-by-case approach is the same as Justice Powell's.
-Sometimes the civil rights plaintiffs win, and sometimes they do not.
-Sometimes the labor union wins, and sometimes it does not.
 In every instance, Judge Bork's decisions are based on his reading of the statutes, constitutional provisions, and case law before him.
-A Justice who brings that approach to the Supreme Court will not alter the present balance in any way. - Moreover, the unpredictability of Supreme Court appointees is characteristic.
+A Justice who brings that approach to the Supreme Court will not alter the present balance in any way. - The unpredictability of Supreme Court appointees is characteristic.
 Justice Scalia, a more conservative judge than Bork, has been criticized by some conservatives for his unpredictability in his very first term on the Court.
-Justice O'Connor has also defied expectations, as Professor Lawrence Tribe noted: "Defying the desire of Court watchers to stuff Justices once and for all into pigeonholes of 'right' or 'left,' [her] story...is fairly typical: when one Justice is replaced with another, the impact on the Court is likely to be progressive on some issues, conservative on others." - There is no historical or constitutional basis for making the Supreme Court as it existed in June 1987 the ideal standard to which all future Courts must be held.

-- No such standard has ever been used by anyone, conservative or liberal, in evaluating nominees to the Court.
-The Senate has always tried to look to the nominee's individual merits--even when they have disagreed about them. - No such standards were used to evaluate FDR's eight nominations to the Court in six years or LBJ's nominees to the Warren Court, even though, as Professor Tribe has written, Justice Black's appointment in 1937 "took a delicately balanced Court...and turned it into a Court willing to give solid support to F.D.R.'s initiatives.
-So, too, Arthur Goldberg's appointment to the Court in 1962 shifted a tenuous balance on matters of personal liberty toward a consistent libertarianism..."
+Justice O'Connor has also defied expectations, as Professor Lawrence Tribe noted: "Defying the desire of Court watchers to stuff Justices once and for all into pigeonholes of 'right' or 'left,' [her] story...is fairly typical: when one Justice is replaced with another, the impact on the Court is likely to be progressive on some issues, conservative on others." - There is no historical or constitutional basis for making the Supreme Court as it existed in June 1987 the ideal standard to which all future Courts must be held. - No such standard has ever been used in evaluating nominees to the Court.
+The record indicates that the Senate has always tried to look to the nominee's individual merits--even when they have disagreed about them. - The issue of "balance" did not arise with respect to FDR's eight nominations to the Court in six years or LBJ's nominees to the Warren Court, even though, as Professor Tribe has written, Justice Black's appointment in 1937 "took a delicately balanced Court...and turned it into a Court willing to give solid support to F.D.R.'s initiatives.
+So, too, Arthur Goldberg's appointment to the Court... shifted a tenuous balance on matters of personal liberty toward a consistent libertarianism...."